MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 ## Non-goals

 * Install same-origin content (see [Web Install - same-origin explainer](./explainer_same_domain.md)).
-* Install arbitrary web content that is not an app (target must have a manifest file with [`install_sources`](#install-sources-manifest-field)).
+* Install arbitrary web content that is not an app (target must have a manifest file and an id).
+[Reasons expanded here](https://docs.google.com/document/d/19dad0LnqdvEhK-3GmSaffSGHYLeM0kHQ_v4ZRNBFgWM/edit#heading=h.koe6r7c5fhdg).
 * Change the way the UA currently prompts for installation of a web app.
 * Associate ratings and reviews with the installed app ([see Ratings and Reviews API explainer](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/RatingsAndReviewsPrompt/explainer.md)).
 * Process payments for installation of PWAs ([see Payment Request API](https://developer.mozilla.org/en-US/docs/Web/API/Payment_Request_API)).
 * List purchased/installed goods from a store ([see Digital Goods API](https://github.com/WICG/digital-goods/blob/main/explainer.md)).
 * Installing content that does not pass the installability criteria (see *[installability criteria](#installability-criteria)*).
+* Define what "installation" means.
+This is up to each platform and overall we refer to the acquisition of an app onto a device.

 ## Use Cases

-The Web Install API enables installation of cross-origin applications.
-A website will be able to include a button to install a related application, which can be hosted in another domain.
-The functionality can also be used to create online repositories of apps, improving discoverability of applications.
+The Web Install API enables installation of cross-origin web applications.
+A website will be able to include a button to install an application, which can be hosted in another domain.
+These are some examples of use cases enabled by the new API.

+### **Websites installing their web apps**

+Picture a user browsing on their favorite video streaming web app.
+The user might browse to this web app daily, yet not be aware that there is a way that they can get the app directly from the app's UI.
+This could be through a button that the webapp would be able to implement, that would trigger the installation.

+The website can also provide a way to directly acquire other applications it might offer, like a dedicated "kids" version of the app, or a "sports" version of the app.
+The developer is in control and can effectively advertise and control their applications, which having to redirect users to platform-specific propriatery repositories, which is what happens now.

+### **SERP app install**

+Developers of Search Engines could use the API to include a way to directly install an origin that is an application.
+A new feature could be offered by search engines that could see them offering a frictionless way to acquire an app that a user is searching for.
+This could also aid discovery as a user might not be aware that a specific origin has an associated web application they could acquire.

 ### **Creation of online catalogs**

- Although a website will be able to install a cross-origin application, the most typical use case for the API is related to the creation of online catalogs.
+ Another potential use case for the API is related to the creation of online catalogs.
 A web site/app can list and install web apps.
-For example, `store.com` would be able to distribute apps on multiple platforms and multiple devices.
+A unique aspect of this approach is that since the applications that are installed are web apps, this could enable a new set of true cross-device, cross-platform app repositories.

 ```javascript
 /* tries to install a cross-origin web app */